ioos/nosofs-NCO/README.md

 - z library
 - png library
 - Environment module support (recommended)

+If not using the RPMS above, other distributions can be found in the following:

 Required for prep steps:
 - NCEPLibs : https://github.com/NCAR/NCEPlibs
 - WGRIB2 : https://www.cpc.ncep.noaa.gov/products/wesley/wgrib.html